vaelen/libFTN/CONFIG.md

 This section configures the logging options.

 - `level`: The log level.
 Can be `debug`, `info`, `warning`, `error`, or `critical`.
 Default is `info`.
-- `use_syslog`: If `yes`, log to syslog in daemon mode.
-Default is `no`.
-- `log_file`: The path to the log file when not using syslog.
-Default is standard output.
+- `log_file`: The path to the log file.
+If not specified, logs to standard output.
-- `ident`: The identifier to use for syslog messages.
+- `ident`: The identifier to use for log messages.
 Default is `fntosser`.

 ### [daemon]
 This section configures the daemon mode.